An Explanation of Recently Published F&O Changes by SEBI

 • What’s Changing?
 Extreme loss margin, or ELM, is an additional margin charged to minimize risk associated with market volatility.
 On expiry day, short contracts will require an additional 2% extreme loss margin.
 This is applicable to short trades that are entered into on expiry day as well as positions that are carried over to expiry from prior trading days.

-• Example: Assume that you sell an option on Monday that expires on Thursday and it requires you to provide an ELM of ₹10,000.
-If you still hold this short position on expiry day, you will need to provide an extra 2%, or ₹200, in extreme loss margin.
+• Example: Assume that you have a sell option position in NIFTY 25,000 CE on Monday that expires on Thursday and it requires you to provide an ELM of ₹10,000.
+If you still hold this short position on expiry day, you will need to provide an extra 2% on the notional value in extreme loss margin.
+So, the new extreme margin will be ₹22,500 and the margin will increase by approximately ₹12,500 (2% of 25,000 strike price * 25 quantity).

 These changes aim to create a more stable trading environment by reducing excessive speculation and increasing margin requirements.
 For F&O traders, this means adapting to stricter rules and potentially higher costs, especially regarding contract sizes and upfront premium payments.